 You can avoid these IRS enforcement/collection actions by arranging to pay your unpaid balances or using collection alternatives.

-THE VERY BEST WAY YOU CAN AVOID AN IRS TAX LIEN OR LEVY IS:
+THE VERY BEST WAY YOU CAN STOP AND AVOID AN IRS TAX LIEN OR TAX LEVY IS:

 To satisfy unpaid income taxes, the IRS can issue a levy to seize a taxpayer’s income and assets.
 The IRS enforcement process follows several steps.
 First, the IRS is required by law to provide the taxpayer with: